 I felt like I’d found the place where the rubber meets the road: the school’s explicit assertions, for parents, about what had been accomplished while students were at school.
 Studying school report cards became a hobby for me.

-I had my first “Assessment Aha!” moment in 2009, when I got my hands on a multi-page rubric developed by Pat Baker, one of the founders of The Bixby School – a private, progressive Pre-K through 5th grade learning community in Boulder, Colorado.
+I had my first real, assessment AHA! moment in 2009, when I got my hands on a multi-page rubric developed by Pat Baker, one of the founders of The Bixby School – a private, progressive Pre-K through 5th grade learning community in Boulder, Colorado.
 I was so excited by The Bixby School’s assessment rubric (along with other aspects of the program) that I immediately registered Kofi to attend 1st grade.

-Ironically, by the time I stumbled on the rubric, 2 or 3 years into its use, The Bixby faculty had come to find it cumbersome, and parents were pushing for quantitative reporting consistent with broader trends in education.
-The school discontinued use of the rubric after the following school year.
+Ironically, by the time I stumbled on the rubric, 2 or 3 years into its use, The Bixby faculty had come to find it cumbersome, and parents were pushing for quantitative reporting consistent with local trends in education.
+The school discontinued use of the rubric soon after.
 In both my private and my public school experience, parents and administrators overwhelmingly favor a scorekeeping paradigm of school accountability.
 This reveals nothing so much as a need for educators to craft (and apply deliberately) a more complex and nuanced narrative about the contribution they make to young people’s development.

 Bixby moved on, but I was hooked on key elements of the reporting format.
 Specifically, I was enamored with the idea of developing a collection of non-academic attributes, grouped into several domains, each characterized by a narrative continuum of behavioral descriptors.
 I set about adapting and modifying the instrument right away, and had been tinkering with it for several years before I found myself back in an institutional setting where I had the latitude to pilot its use.